moja-global/Handbook/_sources/Chapter3/section_one.rst.txt

 Forest landscapes undergo different disturbances.
 These disturbances, for example, land-use changes, selective harvesting, wildfire, hurricanes, pests, etc.,  are inescapable and are responsible for altering the C dynamics of forests.

 To simulate these natural and anthropogenic disturbances and their effects on our forest landscapes, the GCBM uses disturbance matrices.
 Disturbance matrices contain information about 22 carbon pools that can be grouped into the five Intergovernmental Panel on Climate Change(IPCC) carbon pools.
-Disturbance matrices define the quantity of carbon transferred between two model pools, the pools, and the atmosphere, and between the pools and harvested wood products.
+Disturbance matrices define the quantity of carbon transferred between two model pools, the pools and the atmosphere, and between the pools and harvested wood products.

 The disturbance matrix defined the amount of carbon transferred to the wood product sector to represent harvest-type disturbances.